ESTABLISHMENT OF PARENTAGE

 If the mother responds to

-the NAA and contests the paternity of the presumed father, dismiss the NAA
+the NAA and contests the parentage of the presumed father, dismiss the NAA

 and refer the case to the AGO.
 Do not facilitate genetic tests on a presumed